wyatthoho/tw-securities-collector/README.md

 # TWIndexHistory
-Crawl and plot data from Taiwan stock exchange weighted index for specific stock number and date region
+Crawl and plot the data from Taiwan stock exchange weighted index for specific stock number and date region.

-### hello world